DataSQRL/datasqrl.github.io/docs/getting-started/tutorials/iot/intro.md

 > mkdir sensors; cd sensors
 ```

-Create a new file in that folder called `sensors.sqrl` and paste the following content into the file:
+Create a new file in that folder called `sensors.sqrl` and paste the following content into the file (we'll explain the script line-by-line [below](#sqrl)):

 ```sql
 IMPORT datasqrl.example.sensors.*;     -- Import all data